maddisondavid/ngTestHarness/api.md

 <a name="clearContext"></a>
 #clearContext(scope)
 Makes sure there are no outstanding pieces (http, timeout, $$phase) sitting in the context that would indicate an incomplete test or interefere with future tests.
-Consider putting this in the afterEach block.
+Note: Consider putting this in the afterEach block.

 **Params**

 - scope `object` - The scope to check

+**Type**: `Error`
 <a name="digest"></a>
 #digest(scope)
 Convenience function to streamline calling a scope digest.
 Initially a scope digest is called, then the http and timeout queues are flushed in case they have queued actions, and finally a digest is called again to process the results of the flush